asam-ev/qc-openscenarioxml/README.md

 To register this Checker Bundle in Windows, use the [windows_xosc_manifest.json](manifest_templates/windows_xosc_manifest.json) template file.

-If the asam-qc-opendrive is installed in a virtual environment, the `exec_command` needs to be adjusted as follows:
+If the asam-qc-openscenarioxml is installed in a virtual environment, the `exec_command` needs to be adjusted as follows:

 ```json
 "exec_command": "C:\\> <venv>\\Scripts\\activate.bat && cd %ASAM_QC_FRAMEWORK_WORKING_DIR% && qc_openscenario -c %ASAM_QC_FRAMEWORK_CONFIG_FILE%"